BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Terms.md

 Is the will determined by the strongest passion, as an animal’s choice is determined?
 - To answer Yes is to be an anti-rationalist.
-- To answer No is to be a rationalist.
+- To answer No is to be a rationalist:

-External reasons support Rationalism

     - Extreme rationalism - motivation do not presuppose desire for an ultimate end.
     - Moderate rationalism - motivation pressupose the desire for ultimate end, but it may be some specific object of desire that depends on reason

+External reasons support Rationalism